pmareke/ruby_and_rails_journey/ruby/NOTES.md

 - `nil` is that it’s the only value, besides false, that is considered falsy.
 - When a class `.new` method is called to create an object instance, the `.initialize` method is passed all arguments to initialize the instance's state.
 - Instance variables default to `nil` until they are explicitly set.
+- `nil` is also used as the return value for methods that do not explicitly return a value.

 ## Raising Exceptions